The Prince and the Showgirl: Box office

 The Prince and the Showgirl was not a major box-office success, faring poorly in comparison to Monroe's earlier releases, such as The Seven Year Itch and Bus Stop.
 Particularly popular in the United Kingdom, it failed to find the same success in the U.S. but managed to earn a substantial profit.

 Critical response

-On Rotten Tomatoes, the film has an approval rating of 56% based on nine critics' reviews, with an average score of 5.7/10.
 Variety wrote in its original review: "This first indie production of Marilyn Monroe's company is a generally pleasant comedy, but the pace is leisurely.
 Filmed in London with a predominantly British cast, the film is not a cliche Cinderella story as its title might indicate."
 The New York Times stated that the film lacked originality and that Rattigan's characterizations were "too limiting" and "dull" to allow Monroe and Olivier to be showcased to their fullest potential.
+On the Rotten Tomatoes website, the film has an approval rating of 56% based on nine critics' reviews, with an average score of 5.7/10.

-Monroe and Olivier received particular praise for their performances.
+Monroe and Olivier received particular praise for their performances especially Monroe who did her performance so well many British studios wanted to work with her on future movies.
 Thorndike's performance was also described as "excellent" by Variety.